itsjoshuagraves/digitalgarden/content/professional.md

 ---
 title: Professional Sphere
 type: docs
-summary: "A collection related to work.
-Guides, research, thoughts, PDFs, etc."
+summary: "A collection of product design work.
+Also includes guides, research, and articles for those in technology."
 bookToc: false
 ---